UNCLASSIFIED (U)

 (9) (U) If an interview is conducted, you should confirm the identity of the individual and that the person filing Form I-407 is in fact the LPR.
 During the interview, you should ensure that the action of Form I-407 being signed is voluntary and that the individual understands the implications of abandoning LPR status.
 The officer should ascertain that the individual did not make the decision to sign Form I-407 based on misinformation or incorrect advice;

 (U) Pursuant to USCIS guidelines: by signing Form I-407, they waive the right to a hearing before an immigration judge who would decide whether the individual lost their LPR status due to abandonment.
-If they choose a hearing before an immigration judge instead, the individual would have the right:
+If they choose a hearing before an immigration judge instead, the individual will have the right:

 (a) (U) To be represented at no expense to the U.S. Government by an attorney or accredited representative;